e-Plugins/magento2.x/README.md

-# iDEAL plugin for Magento 2.x
+# DigiWallet plugin for Magento 2.x

 ## Usage
 Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of